iharandreyev/iharandreyev.github.io/README.md

 # iharandreyev.github.io
-Domain association for an arbitrary iOS app
+Domain association for an arbitrary mobile app